 Hello everyone!
 Just a quick note to let you know I’ve updated Canada Read and Write and More, so if you’ve already purchased it or either of the Canada literacy product bundles, that’s a free download for you!
 Here’s what’s new:

-During my training year in Reading Recovery, one of my students’ reading had taken off and I was finally beginning to feel like I was making progress as a Reading Recovery teacher.
+Questioning the cross-print connections During my training year in Reading Recovery, one of my students’ reading had taken off and I was finally beginning to feel like I was making progress as a Reading Recovery teacher.
 The writing was still a struggle, but I figured it would come.
-I can remember reading about the reciprocal relationship between reading and Read More…
+I can remember reading about the reciprocal Read More…

 If you are a teacher, like I am, you may schedule your resource shopping around Teachers Pay Teachers TpT Site Wide sales.
 Here are a few things (at least six) I have learned about being strategic during a sale!